Academy of Art of Highland Park

 Introducing Skin & Bones Studio

-A Studio for Live Figure and Bone Anatomy Studies
+A Studio for Live Figure and Skeletal Anatomy Studies

 Adults 18 and over are invited to join the Skin and Bones Studio, our new live figure and skeletal anatomy drawing workshop.
 Classes are held on Thursdays from 7:45 – 9:45 PM.